 - Place to eat – Lincoln Inn & Restaurant

 - Nightlife – Au Comptoir

 - Place to stay – Woodstock Inn

 Address: 69 Old River Rd, Woodstock, VT 05091

 Billings Farm and Museum is a working farm in Woodstock that offers interactive farm life exhibits and demos for visitors.
 Since 1871, Billings Farm has been known for its jersey cow breeding, advanced farming techniques, and impressive ownership by Frederick Billings, a Vermont local.

 If you plan to visit Billings Farm, you’ll likely encounter the jersey cows, as well as horses, sheep, goats, and chickens that live on-site.
 Visitors can tour the Billings Farm Museum in the historic barns, with fascinating artifacts, including hand tools, farm equipment, oral histories, and more.

 There are farmstead gardens to explore at Billings Farm and a 20,000-square-foot Sunflower House display that will take your breath away.
-As a working dairy farm, Billings Farm has been producing artisan cheese for over 150 years.
+Billings Farm has produced artisan cheese for over 150 years as a working dairy farm.
 You can purchase the delicious cheese at the farm store and many other locations in Vermont.

-For adults, Billings Farm offers many programs and educational classes that teach sustainable living skills.
-There are art classes, music concerts, a film series, and much more.
+Billings Farm offers many programs and educational classes for adults that teach sustainable living skills.
+There are art classes, music concerts, a film series, and more.
 For the kiddos, Billings Farm is host to many weekly camps in the summer months where kids can get up close and personal with farm animals.
-There are also youth field trips, story hours for toddlers, and much more.
+Youth field trips, toddler story hours, and much more are also there.

 2. Woodstock Inn & Resort